nicholasf/inkling/README.txt

 ------------

 Thanks to
-* Clifford Heath (working on command line Content Type scaffold generator).
+* Clifford Heath (contributing the command line binary that will be used to generate Content Type engines).
+May, 2010.

 Licensing
 ---------